runwhen-contrib/rw-public-codecollection/codebundles/rocketchat-plain-notification/README.md

-# GCP Operations Suite Log Query Dashboard
+# RocketChat Plain Notification

 ## TaskSet
-Generate a link to the GCP Log Explorer.
+Send a message to an RocketChat channel.

 ## Use Cases